Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems: Preliminaries and notation (from )

-Simplicial faces of a simplex $\Delta$ come in two flavours: finitary faces and faces at infinity (See~\cite[Section 2]{FMpartI} for details).
-We denote the former just ``faces'', and the latter ``faces at infinity''.
-We define the {\em closed} simplex $\overline{\Delta}$ as
+{\em Simplicial} faces of a simplex $\Delta$ come in two flavours: finitary faces and faces at infinity.

+More precisely, given $\ul{X}\in\Og(\Gamma)$, a {\em finitary face} of $\Delta_X$ corresponds to the collapse a forest in $\ul X$ whose components have trivial core, so that the resulting graph of groups induces the same splitting of the fundamental group (as graph of groups).
+We denote the finitary faces just {\em faces}.
+We define the {\em closed} simplex $\overline{\Delta}$ as the closure of $\Delta$ in $\O(\Gamma)$, that is:

-The {\em finitary boundary} of $X$ is the set of its proper faces:
+The {\em finitary boundary} of $X$ is the set of its proper finitary faces:

-Faces at infinity correspond to the collapse of a non-trivial forest $A\subset X$, and belong to the outer space $\O(X/A)$, (instead of $\O(X)$).
+A non-finitary simplicial face of an open simplex $\Delta_X$, corresponds to the collapse of sub-graph $\ul A\subset \ul X$ with at least a component with non-trivial core, and belongs to the outer space $\O(X/A)$, (instead of $\O(X)$).
 However, if $Y=X/A$, the simplicial topology naturally defines a topology on $\overline{\Delta_X}\cup \overline{\Delta_Y}$, which we still call the simplicial topology.
-A face at infinity of $\overline{\Delta_X}$ obtained by collapsing a collection of core-graphs is a face at infinity of $\Delta_X$.
+Such a simplicial face will be called a {\em face at infinity of $\overline{\Delta_X}$}, and if all components of $\ul A$ are core-graphs, we call it a {\em face at infinity of $\Delta_X$}.
+So, with this terminology, any simplicial face of $\Delta$ is either a finitary face of $\Delta$, or a face at infinity of some finitary (not necessarily proper) face of $\Delta$.
+We refer to~\cite[Section 2]{FMpartI} for a more detailed discussion.

 We define the {\em boundaries at infinity} of a simplex $\Delta$ by

 and the {\em closure at infinity by}

 If we denote by $\partial \Delta$ the simplicial boundary of $\Delta$, we have